-International Students, Students with Non-U.S. Academic Credentials, and Non-Native Speakers of English is not eligible until that status is approved.
-An individual may have resident status in the State of Georgia but not be considered a U.S. citizen or eligible non-citizen.
+International Students, Students with Non-U.S. Academic Credentials, and Non-Native Speakers of English

+Only U.S. citizens or eligible non-citizens may receive federal financial aid or state of Georgia financial aid.
+Permanent residents, asylees, and refugees are eligible non-citizens.
+Holders of A, B, E, F, G, H, I, J, K, L or M visas are not eligible noncitizens.
+An individual who has applied for permanent resident status is not eligible until that status is approved.
+An individual may have resident status in the State of Georgia but not be considered a U.S. citizen or eligible noncitizen.
 An individual is not eligible on the basis of the status of family members, for example a parent or a spouse.
 All students confirmed as U.S. citizens or eligible non-citizens by U.S. CIS on their initial application for Financial Aid are required to submit appropriate documentation to the Office of Financial Aid.
 The Office of Financial Aid is required to submit this documentation to U.S. CIS for secondary confirmation.
 Until secondary confirmation is received, an individual cannot be approved to receive financial aid.